linhub15/blog/content/posts/2021/09/ux-case-study-for-log-in-sign-up-buttons/index.md

 * `Create ...` or similar - 3
 * remaining terms are all unique

-It appears that the results for authentication lean slightly towards `Log in` while `Sign in` is a very close second option.
+It appears that the results for authentication lean slightly towards the wording `Log in` while `Sign in` is a very close second option.
 For registration, `Sign up` is the clear winner.
 Other options vary, but `Create ...` seems to be the next most viable.

-If `Sign up` is chosen for registration, then it would be logical to avoid `Sign in` as those can easily be confused.
+If `Sign up` is chosen for registration, then it would be logical to avoid `Sign in` because they are so similar.
-Although styling the buttons differently may help distinguish `Sign in` & `Sign up` only differ by one letter so it is easy to mistake.
+Although styling the buttons differently may help distinguish `Sign in` & `Sign up`, they only differ by one letter so it is easy to mistake.

-As for registration, most occurences of `Create ...`  happen when the action is displayed in the Landing page, and not the nav.
+As for registration, most occurences of `Create ...`  happen when the action is displayed in the Landing page, not the nav.
-Since the nav often contains many items, `Create ...` may take up too much horizontal space.
+Since the nav often contains many items, using `Create ...` may take up too much horizontal space.
 Having succinct terms for the nav would reduce visual clutter.

 ### Rules
 * use `Sign Up` for registration by default.
 * use `Log In` for authentication by default.
 * accent the registration button `Sign Up` with a border or background color.
+* position `Log In` and `Sign Up` buttons on the top right of the page.
+Preferably on the top nav bar.
+* position `Log In` before `Sign Up`.
-* `Create Account` or variation is permitted for registration if there is enough horizontal space.
-Preferrably on a landing page form.
+* using `Create Account` or a variation is permitted for registration if there is enough horizontal space.
+Preferably on a landing page form.
-* `Sign In` is only permitted for authentication if `Sign Up` is not used for registration.
+* using `Sign In` is only permitted for authentication if `Sign Up` is not used for registration.

 ## Screenshots